 We all need the motivation to succeed.
 As learners, we get distracted all the time, not to mention that monotonous studying can quickly get boring.
 So, we need gamification to keep us focused on what we’re studying.
 Though the concept of gamifying the process of learning isn’t new, the adoption of VR and AR brings more enthusiasm and reduces the cognitive load on students.

-The visual effects of VR and AR apps can help students acquire basic skills and improve the existing ones in geography, biology, astronomy, physics, anatomy, mechanics and more.
-At the same time, these technologies provide incentives, rewards, collaboration, competitions and social media connections that make studying more engaging.
+The visual effects of VR and AR apps can help students acquire basic skills.
+Moreover, it can help improve the existing ones in geography, biology, astronomy, physics, anatomy, mechanics, and more.
+At the same time, these technologies provide incentives, rewards, collaboration, competitions, and social media connections that make studying more engaging.

 How E-Learning Benefits from VR and AR

 E-learning apps are excellent for engaging learners and grabbing their attention.
 Still, they don’t allow you to interact with objects and the environment.
 But once e-learning adopts AR or VR, engagement and immersion are guaranteed.
 Plus, with major distractions blocked, learners are focused on trying new things and practicing new skills in a setting that mimics the real world.
 After all, 3D simulation improves the brain’s ability to process new information.

 Another value of VR in e-learning is micro monitoring.
 Teachers can get the full picture of learners’ sessions: where they looked and what they did, what issues they had and what particularly caught their attention.
 This allows teachers to offer more personalized content – all for the sake of meeting learners’ expectations and company goals.